conradludgate/terraform-provider-spotify/spotify_auth_proxy/README.md

 ## Usage

-First, you need a Spotify client id and secret.
+First, you need a Spotify client ID and secret.
 Visit https://developer.spotify.com/dashboard/ to create an application.

 If you plan to run this proxy locally, set the redirect URI of the application to `http://localhost:27228/spotify_callback`.